JustineCodes/JustineCodes/README.md

 <h1 align="center">Hi 👋, I'm Justine (She/They)</h1>

 <p>Through creating scripts for fellow service desk members, I have discovered I enjoy coding.
-It's more than just the code.
-It's the ability to automate tasks and free up people's time. </p>
+What I like best is the ability to automate tasks and free up people's time.</p>

 - 🔭 I’m currently working on: Increasing my Cloud operations support skills.